-If you’re looking to file for divorce in a military divorce in Arizona, you’ll need to follow the jurisdiction of the filing state.
+If you’re looking to file for divorce or obtain a military divorce in Arizona, you’ll need to follow the jurisdiction of the filing state.
 This means that all issues related to your military divorce will be handled by the court in that state.

 In Arizona, you must be “domiciled” in the state for at least 90 days before filing for a divorce–but there are some exceptions.
 If your spouse has been stationed here for 90 days or more, you have the option to file your divorce petition here and avoid the domicile requirement.

 How Do I Serve the Divorce Papers on my Spouse in the Military?

 If you are a military spouse who is looking to file for divorce, it is important to be aware of the process and procedures involved.
 In order to serve the divorce papers on your military spouse, personal service is required.

 This means that you will need to hire a process server to hand-deliver the documents to your spouse.
 It can often be difficult to locate and serve military spouses, so it is important to take extra care in this process.
 Oftentimes, the commanding officer will help you serve divorce papers on your military spouse.